 A lot of uncertainty and doubt is experienced during bikepacking races, which can cause negative emotions such as anxiety and stress.
 The biggest sources of uncertainty tend to be where you will sleep each night and whether you will find food in the next town.

-Some uncertainty can be avoided by researching towns along your route before the race to know what services are available (see the pages on Route Planning and Scheduling).
+Some uncertainty can be avoided by researching towns along your route before the race to know what services are available (see the Route Planning page and Schedule & Goals page).
 You shouldn’t book hotel rooms more than 24 hours in advance, but you may use your phone during the day to book a room for that night.
 This may help by removing uncertainty and so reducing anxiety but it may end up taking longer than you want to get to the hotel or you may have kept riding longer if you hadn’t already booked a room.
 A trade-off must therefore be made between optimizing your race strategy and minimizing anxiety.

 People’s way of life changes drastically during a bikepacking race into a lifestyle that most people are not familiar with.
 This cannot be properly experienced during a 2-3 day training ride because that is too short to properly forget normal life or to fully embrace the transformation into a vagabond racer.
 This adaptation can be interesting mentally and emotionally.